aflorithmic/examples/README.md

 ## Python examples

-All python examples use the official <a href="https://github.com/aflorithmic/aflr_python" rel="noopener"> aflr python SDK </a>
+All python examples use the official <a href="https://github.com/aflorithmic/aflr_python" rel="noopener"> apiaudio python SDK </a>

 | Example                                                                                                                                                                                                         | Industry      |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------ |